 - You can start at the first column and read your way through in order, if you’re so inclined.

-- The calendar widget in the sidebar lets you pick a date, but it currently doesn’t show the full range of dates; I’ll try to fix that.
+- The calendar widget in the sidebar lets you pick a date to view all the posts from that date.

 - The category-based archives let you view posts by topic, including both columns and blog posts.